chihyaoma/Activity-Recognition-with-CNN-and-RNN/README.md

 ---
 ## Abstract
+This is an ongoing project.

-We examine and implement several leading techniques for Activity Recognition (video classification), while proposing and investigating a novel convolution on temporally-constructed feature vectors.
+We examine and implement several leading deep learning techniques for Human Activity Recognition (video classification), while proposing and investigating a novel convolution on temporally-constructed feature vectors.

+Our proposed model classify videos into different human activities and give confident scores for each prediction.
+Features extracted from both spatial and temporal network were integrated by RNN to make prediction for each image frame.
+Class predictions for each of the video are made by voting through several selected video frames.

 #### How we tackle Activity Recognition problem?
 CNN as baseline, CNN + RNN [(LRCN)](http://jeffdonahue.com/lrcn/), Temporal CNN